MicrosoftDocs/visualstudio-docs/docs/vsto/update-ribbon-customizations-in-office-projects-to-migrate-to-dotnet-framework-4-or-4-5.md

 5. In Visual Basic projects, locate the `ThisRibbonCollection` class at the end of the file.
 Modify the declaration of this class so that it no longer inherits from `Microsoft.Office.Tools.Ribbon.RibbonReadOnlyCollection`.

 ## <a name="ribboncontrols"></a> Instantiate Ribbon controls
  You must modify any code that dynamically instantiates Ribbon controls.
 In projects that target the .NET Framework 3.5, Ribbon controls are classes that you can instantiate directly in certain scenarios.
-In projects that target the [!INCLUDE[net_v40_short](../sharepoint/includes/net-v40-short-md.md)] or later, these controls are interfaces that you cannot instantiate directly.
+In projects that target the .NET Framework 4 or later, these controls are interfaces that you cannot instantiate directly.
 You must create the controls by using methods that are provided by the <xref:Microsoft.Office.Tools.Ribbon.RibbonFactory> object.

  There are two ways to access the <xref:Microsoft.Office.Tools.Ribbon.RibbonFactory> object: